-a fall evening, late in the season, with the characteristic Northwest mixture of rain, cold, and darkness.
+a fall evening, late in the season, with the characteristic Northwest mixture of rain, cold, and pitch darkness.
 It was to be another in a long string of demonstrations originating somewhere in the distant past,

 continuing regular as the seasons, taking us to all corners of the Pacific Northwest.

-hand, if he took a liking to a someone, he would share all, and on more than one occasion, spent hours instructing, demonstrating, and refining for a new friend.
+hand, if he took a liking to a someone, he would share all and on more than one occasion spent hours instructing, demonstrating, and refining for a new friend.

 workout area as invited guests.
 They were athletic, and one had been an accomplished wrestler in high school.
-During the span of the afternoon, Sensei made believers of both...but more importantly, made two new friends.
+During the span of the afternoon, Sensei made believers of both, but more importantly, made two new friends.

 They were Christians from some church up north.
 They came from affluent families.
-Sensei, who was a common man, and loved common people, was invited to demonstrate his skills before a youth group at the church.
+Sensei, who was a common man, and loved common people, was invited to demonstrate his skills before a youth group at their church.

-Because of the new found friendship, Sensei was quick to accept, but later, dreaded his art and antics might be considered uncouth by outsiders.
+Because of the new found friendship, Sensei was quick to accept, but later, dreaded his art and antics might be considered uncouth by the more affluent fellowship.

 place to set up our equipment.
-We scheduled to start at 7:30 pm, but arrived our usual 30 minutes early to set up.
+We scheduled to start at 7:30 pm, but arrived our usual 30 minutes early.
 No one was around.
 Quite a disappointment, given we drove nearly two hours through horizontal rain to arrive on

 time.
-Finally, close to 7:30, people began pouring in.
-The organizers, our two friends, had not yet decided where to have the show take place.
+Finally, close to 7:30, people started arriving.
+The organizers, our two friends, finally appeared but had not yet decided where to have the show take place.
 Quick to react and improvise, we worked around the

 Despite the weather, people began pouring in.
 In short order, the room was filled to capacity.
-People drifted in from other events in adjoining
+Curious folks drifted in from other events in adjoining

 I led off the demonstration with an overview of the martial arts, and how different arts developed in various countries

 stimulated in part by social issues and needs of the inhabitants.
 The message was that almost anywhere you went, fighting arts took root among ordinary people and reflected their great dedication toward perfection of

 It was clear the audience was impatient for

 Sensei to come on.
 Out of deference to myself and the other demonstrators, he sat patiently behind a screen where no one could see him.
 When his time drew near, I gave a lengthy introduction, billing him as the greatest

 He walked out in his blue satin Chinese style uniform, wearing his red sash.
 Even in this crowd of society's elite, his innate nobility radiated through.

 "All of the compliments, the titles, the honors mean nothing.
 I don't

 teach Karate," he said in a mocking, half-sneering voice, baring his teeth as the word "Karate" dragged across his palette.
 "I don't teach Kung Fu either."

-From out of nowhere came his imitation of Bruce Lee as he uttered the words, "Judo, Ai Ki Do, Tae Kwon Do, Goju Ryu...I don't teach any of those.
+From out of nowhere came his imitation of Bruce Lee as he uttered the words, "Judo, Ai Ki Do, Tae Kwon Do, Goju Ryu, I don't teach any of those.
 What I do teach is discipline!"

-"Take Bill...this man (pointing at me)...he knows Karate styles.
+"Take Bill.
+This man (pointing at me).
+He knows Karate styles.
 When he came to me, he knew kicks, punches, blocks, tactics, and all of the weapons.
 But I could still beat him!
 Because I had

 "When I talk to my Christian friends, they say how can I profess to be a Christian and teach

 people to fight, to stab, to kill?
 My reply again, is that I teach discipline.
-I call it Mind over Matter.
+I call it 'Mind over Matter.'
 Your mind over your matter."

-"How many times do we hear ourselves say that we are willing to sacrifice for the Lord...willing to forego consumption and pleasure to ease the burden of our poorer fellow man?
+"How many times do we hear ourselves say that we are willing to sacrifice for the Lord, willing to forego consumption and pleasure to ease the burden of our poorer fellow man?
 How often

 do we say we are willing to pay the price it takes to be a good practicing Christian, or Buddhist, or Muslim in this difficult time?
 Like many things, it’s easy to say, hard to do.
 If you had the

 discipline I teach, you could do anything you decided to do.
-If you wished to be what you profess, you could...because with discipline, you choose what you want to do, then you truly do
+If you wished to be what you profess, you could, because with discipline, you choose what you want to do, then you truly do

 The first part of the demonstration involved a series of spontaneous

 defenses and reactions to my random attacks.
 We had done this many times before, but in fact, had never choreographed a routine.
 As he had said in the past, "When you have talent, why confine yourself to a

 script."
 For a period of thirty minutes, he threw, twisted, tangled, tied, curled and disabled me into submission, no matter what attack I initiated.

 Before long, members of the audience were hollering out attacks for me to try on him.
 Eventually, Sensei tired of playing with me, then turned to the audience and asked

 people to come out and attack him.
-Of course, no one would...but Sensei always had the next move, and by then, he spotted the largest and most physically impressive male specimen in the crowd.
+Of course, no one would, but Sensei always had the next move, and by then, he spotted the largest and most physically impressive male specimen in the

+group.
 At Sensei's urging the audience encouraged the strong man come up and attack.
 It was always an enormous crowd pleaser to have their local hero ending up helpless, on the floor.

 After winning the crowd over, Sensei proceeded to his breaking demonstration.

-Yes, bricks don't strike back, but the discipline of breaking is not the same as that of fighting...therefore, whether or not bricks fight back is a moot point.
+Yes, bricks don't strike back, but the discipline of breaking is not the same as that of fighting.
+Therefore, whether or not bricks fight back is a moot point.
 Breaking exercises the principles of

 discipline, concentration, commitment, and courage.
 Without developing these traits to their fullest, Karate has no substance.
 True breaking involves an almost mystical relationship with the

 target.
 One picks up the piece of wood, or the brick, and studies it closely.
 After careful scrutiny, somewhere in the artist's mind, the decision is made that "I can break this."
 It is set

 down on the stand, the artist focuses, and almost unconsciously, adopts techniques of power and breathing rooted in the shadowy wisps of time.
 The crowd, the sounds, and the

 environment drift into the distance.
 The demonstrator takes aim, breathes once, clearing his mind, then exhales.
 He breathes again, reaffirming commitment to the break.
 He breathes a third

 time, lifting his striking arm, then drives his energy and focus downward at the target, smashing it to bits.